goaver/api-integration/docs/overview.md

 With a secure and easy-to-use API, integration with Aver couldn't be simpler.
 Regardless of your platform or language, access the Aver API using a standard REST API to take advantage of all Aver Verification features.

-Whether you only want to write a few lines of code and use a hosted enrollment for your users, all the way to collecting and providing your own images and data, there are a range of flexible integration options to suit your needs.
+Whether you only want to write a few lines of code and use a hosted enrollment for your users, all the way to collecting and providing your own images and data, there are a wide range of flexible integration options to suit your needs.